ctkelley/MultiPrecisionArrays.jl/docs/src/index.md

 ## What is iterative refinement.

 The idea is to solve $Ax=b$ in high precision using a factorization in lower precision.

+IR is a perfect example of a storage/time tradeoff.
+To solve a linear system
+$Ax=b$ with IR, one incurs the storage penalty of making a low precision copy of  and reaps the benefit of only having to factor the low precision copy.

-Here is the textbook version [higham](@cite) using the LU factorization.
+Here is the textbook
+version [higham](@cite) using the LU factorization.

 __IR(A, b)__